 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Google has released Google Chrome 26.0.1410.43 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
-These vulnerabilities could allow a remote attacker to cause a denial of service or execute arbitrary code.
+Google has released Google Chrome 32.0.1700.102 for Windows, Mac, Linux and Chrome Frame to address multiple vulnerabilities.
+These vulnerabilities could allow a remote attacker to cause a denial of service or bypass intended security restrictions.

 US-CERT encourages users and administrators to review the Google Chrome Release blog entry and follow best-practice security policies to determine which updates should be applied.

 Apple has released a security update for Apple iTunes 11.1.4 to address multiple vulnerabilities.
 These vulnerabilities could allow an attacker to execute arbitrary code or cause a denial-of-service condition.

 US-CERT encourages users and administrators to review Apple Support Article HT6001 and apply any necessary updates to help mitigate the risk.